patsn/CodeCrafter/README.md

 # API

 The API requires environment (.env) variables to be set.
-The following variables are needed:
+The following variables are required:

 | Name          | Value                       |
 | ------------- | --------------------------- |